2.5 km

 ~ 6.8

-km E of Baltinglass village (N 938 892 on sheet 62) is another
+km E of Baltinglass village (N 938 892) is another multiple-stone

-multiple-stone circle at Boleycarrigeen, fairly well
+circle at Boleycarrigeen, fairly well preserved and enclosed

-preserved and enclosed in a circular earthen embankment.
-Eleven
+in a circular earthen embankment.
+Eleven out of the original

-out of the original seventeen or eighteen stones survive.
-The
+seventeen or eighteen stones survive.
+The circle is surrounded

-site is surrounded by conifers.
+by conifers.

-~ About
+~ About 1 km NE of

-1 km NE of Boleycarrigeen, unmarked on sheet 62 in Keadeen
+Boleycarrigeen, unmarked on sheet 62 in Keadeen (S 944

-(S 944 897) is another stone circle, some 5 metres in diameter
+897) is another stone circle, some 5 metres in diameter and

 in 2004.
 On a site commanding fine views, 7 of a probable 13